How to Bottom:

 We get it, our culture demands clean and you don’t feel perfect unless you douche.
 A great solution is the Future Method isotonic anal douching formula.
 Less is more and remember, minimize the distension to decrease injury, all the while maximizing the cleanliness.
 Routine anal penetration, no matter how rough or deep it gets, only engages the rectum and anal canal.
 This is not where one’s stool is located.
 Cultural demands need to be called in to question for the betterment of our community.

-Step One: Getting Your Ass Ready with Proper Anal Dilation (read fully)
+Step Three: Getting Your Ass Ready with Proper Anal Dilation

-Below is the best way to train your muscles:
+Below is the best way to train your muscles for bottoming:

 • Invest in an anal kit with three gradual dilators (small, medium, and large).